 How long does it take?

-The screening process will only commence once the Screening Unit has received a correctly completed form.
 A number of factors may impact upon the time taken to process your application.

 Various other factors may impact upon the time taken to process your application, including: